Resources for Students in Quarantine:

 - You may not possess or consume alcohol or any other drugs at any university leased hotel space.
 If quarantining in an on campus you must abide by all state and university policies.

-If you have questions regarding quarantine guidelines, please consult with your daily point of contact or email email@example.com.
-We are here to help support your mental and physical wellbeing while in quarantine!
+If you have questions regarding quarantine guidelines, please consult with Quarantine Support by emailing firstname.lastname@example.org.
+We are here to help support your mental and physical well-being while in quarantine!

 Students in quarantine may obtain meals in a variety of ways.
 If you have any concerns about your ability to get meals while in quarantine, please let us know and we will assist you.